What is the Reasonable Person Standard in Personal Injury Law?

 In practice, the reasonable person’s standard is a legal instrument that helps decide whether an individual’s action or choice was reasonable in relation to society’s expectations.

-It posits that a reasonable person — that mythical entity of common sense, sound judgment, and average intelligence — would act in such situations.
+It posits that a reasonable person—that mythical entity of common sense, sound judgment, and average intelligence—would act in such situations.

 The test is objective, i.e., it is not interested in the defendant’s personal character or opinion but in what society would consider reasonable behavior.

-History of the Reasonable Person Test Development
+History of the Reasonable Person Test

 The reasonable person test developed from English common law rules that initially provided disparate tests of whether a person was or was not negligent.